 Megan Barber, Training & Quality Supervisor for Link Group, impressed the judges who applauded her “Firm, ambitious objectives, based on the confidence she could achieve them.
 A strong grasp of using Nimble, reacting quickly to change and showing demonstrable improvement with results, Megan achieved a lot in two months and is clearly growing and excited to be changing the learning culture within the company.”

-Judges’ commented on how Stephen Thomas, Risk and Compliance Advisory Manager from Marsh Finance had, “The enthusiasm to change the tone and increase the interest in online learning within the organisation is palpable.
-With such positive feedback from senior management, it’s a testament to Stephen’s desire to drive excellence that they are also now working on material to create courses themselves.”
+Judges’ commented on how Marsh Finance had, “The enthusiasm to change the tone and increase the interest in online learning within the organisation is palpable.
+With such positive feedback from senior management, it’s a testament to their desire to drive excellence that they are also now working on material to create courses themselves.”

 The judges said of Robert Kennie, L&D Manager from MBA Group (DOTS), “From a standing start and within 3 months, Robert solely devised and delivered on ambitious objectives, involving all stakeholders upfront and then gaining significant improvements immediately.
 Solid management support enables him to continue to grow their elearning programme.”